-Nikon SB400 flash. (uses 2-AA cells, 6.545 oz./186g with two eneloop cells).
+Nikon SB400 flash.
+(2 AA cells, 6.545 oz./186g with two eneloop cells).
 My biggest source of support is when you use any of these links, especially this link to it at Amazon, or to it at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 My SB-400 is a very simple, very high quality flash with all the features I actually use.
 Other flash features are gimmicks that get in the way of taking pictures.

 The SB-400 is a tiny, featherweight flash for use with modern (2004 and newer) digital SLRs.
 It's small, but not cheap.
 It works extremely well and is built like a jewel.
 I paid full price for mine when they first came out, $129 back in 2006.
 They are so good and unequalled that they sell for about $160 used in 2015 if you know How to Win at eBay.
 They are this good, and if I lost mine, I'd buy another used SB-400 before I got another small new Nikon flash.

 I have a ton of information below, but the answer is yes, buy one of these.
 I use it all the time and no longer bother with my clumsy SB-600.

 1.)
 Bounce Flash.
 This is the reason to buy this over a built-in flash.
 Most of the photos of my baby Ryan are made with my bounced SB-400.
 I'm not using my 1-cent diffuser; I'm just flipping up my SB-400 and bouncing it off the ceiling.